sagemathinc/cocalc/notes/final_push.md

 [x] (0:30?)
 (2:22) snap: on startup, ensure that for every project there is at least one snapshot of that project stored here.

---> [ ] (0:30?) snap: write code to queue up and make backups
+[x] (0:30?)
+(0:40) snap: write code to queue up and make backups

-[ ] (0:20?) snap: write code to query database and figure out which projects need to get backed up in order to satisfy rule...
+[ ] (0:20?) snap: write code to query database and figure out which projects need to get backed up in order to satisfy rule...: EASY -- for this, just find all active projects, and for each check to see if the interval is long enough since we last made a backup.

 [ ] (0:30?) snap: use possibly slightly modified backup.coffee code to make backups as they are enqueued;  using "bup index -p -m -u 2013-308" one can tell which files changed since last save, hence avoid making a snapshot if nothing changed

-[ ] (0:45?) snap: add actual tcp server functionality
+[ ] (0:45?) snap: implement tcp server functionality
 [ ] (0:45?) snap: write client, which hub will use.
 [ ] (0:45?) snap: implement "snapshots()", which will be via a database query [ ] (0:45?) snap: implement "ls"